-You can also look to see if you can get help from your supplier by clicking on the link - Priority Services Register
+You can also look to see if you can get help from your energy supplier by following the link to the Ofgem website - Priority Services Register

 Warm Hubs or Warm Spaces are places within the local community where people can be assured of finding a safe, warm and friendly environment in which to enjoy refreshments, social activity, information and advice and the company of other people.

 Tuesday and Thursday 10 am to 4 pm.
 Newspapers and books will be provided as well as free tea and coffee for guests and they hope to have advice leaflets available.